Tuning Cross-stream Lift in Viscoelastic Shear: Distinct Hydrodynamic Signatures of Force-bearing and Force-free Mechanisms: Problem formulation

 \section{Problem formulation}

-Figure \ref{fig:schematic}(a) shows a spherical particle suspended in uniform unbounded planar shear flow of a second-order fluid.
-We assume this weakly viscoelastic flow to be in the Stokes regime i.e., $Re\ll1$ with $Re=\frac{\rho \dot{\gamma} a^2 }{\mu}$ with $\dot{\gamma}$, $a$, $\rho$ and $\mu$ represents shear rate, particle's radius, fluid density and viscosity, respectively.
+Figure \ref{fig:schematic} shows a spherical particle suspended in uniform unbounded planar shear flow of a second-order fluid.
+We assume this weakly viscoelastic flow to be in the Stokes regime \textit{i.e.,} $Re\ll1$ with $Re=\frac{\rho \dot{\gamma} a^2 }{\mu}$ with $\dot{\gamma}$, $a$, $\rho$ and $\mu$ represents shear rate, particle's radius, fluid density and viscosity, respectively.
 The coordinate system is assigned such that the streamwise direction, cross-stream direction, and vorticity direction correspond to the $x-$, $z-$, and $y-$axes, respectively.
 The particle's motion is described by its translational velocity $ \IB{V}_s$ and angular velocity $\IB{\Omega}_s$ and the analysis is carried out in the particle’s reference frame of translation.
-The spatial coordinates, velocity, and pressure are nondimensionalized using $a$, $\dot{\gamma} a$, and $\mu \dot{\gamma}$, respectively.
+The spatial coordinates, velocity, and pressure are non-dimensionalized using $a$, $\dot{\gamma} a$, and $\mu \dot{\gamma}$, respectively.

-In this work, we estimate the response of this particle when it is subjected to an external mechanism that imparts an additional lagging/leading velocity ($\IB{V}_r$) relative to the flow: $\IB{V}_s = \left(1 + \frac{\nabla^2}{6}\right)\IB{v}^\infty \vert_{\IB{r}=0} + \IB{V}_r $, where the first term comes from Faxén's law \citep{KimKarrila13}, which denotes the particle velocity imparted by the ambient flow in the absence of external mechanisms.
-We have the background shear flow as $(\alpha+\beta z) \IB{\hat{e}}_x$, where $\alpha$ is the uniform flow component and $\beta$ represents the strength of shear. {Although $\beta = 1$ for uniform shear, we retain it in the formulation to clearly represent the shear contribution in the forthcoming expressions}.
-Using this resistance formulation, we investigate how and why the lift and torque corrections differ when the imposed relative velocity is tuned by buoyancy as opposed to electrophoresis.
-Below we describe the general system of equation for fluid motion that apply for both cases.
-We will study each case individually after obtaining the general governing equations.
+\ms{In this work, we employ the resistance formulation, and calculate the response of a particle when it is subjected to an external mechanism that imparts a velocity ($\IB{V}_r$) relative to the flow}: $\IB{V}_s = \left(1 + \frac{\nabla^2}{6}\right)\IB{v}^\infty \vert_{\IB{r}=0} + \IB{V}_r $, where the first term comes from Faxén's law \citep{KimKarrila13}, which denotes the particle velocity imparted by the ambient flow in the absence of external mechanisms.
+We have the background shear flow as $(\alpha+\beta z) \IB{\hat{e}}_x$, where $\alpha$ is the uniform flow component and $\beta$ represents the strength of shear. {Although $\beta = 1$ for uniform shear, we retain it in the formulation to clearly represent the shear contribution in the forthcoming expressions}. \ms{Note that in resistance formulation, the prescribed velocity, by definition, incorporates no higher-order corrections.
+Consequently, this approach is strictly equivalent to the mobility formulation at the $O(\text{Wi})$ approximation \cite{ho1976migration,einarsson2017spherical}, which is within the scope of the present study.} We investigate how and why the lift and torque corrections differ when the imposed relative velocity is tuned by buoyancy as opposed to electrophoresis.
+Below we describe the general system of equations for fluid motion that apply for both cases.
+We will study each case individually after defining the governing equations: